The Luck of Roaring Camp (1911 film): Production

-The partnership of Millard Johnson and Willard Gibson decided to make a film version.
+The Age said it "was not badly constructed."
+On 1 February 1911 it was announced the partnership of Millard Johnson and Willard Gibson had made a film version that went for 4,000 feet.
+According to Table Talk "Over 130 people are taking part, and horses and stage coaches are conspicuous in the picture.
+It has taken 11 days to complete the film."
 The George Marlow company provided the cast for the film, with the lead played by Marlow's wife Ethel Buckley.
 A cast of over a hundred was reportedly used.
+According to the Sydney Morning Herald "The picture is said to convey a more adequate idea of the place than the staged drama."

 Reception

-The movie premiered at the Glacarium Theatre in Melbourne, where it attracted strong crowds, then the Palace in Sydney.
+The movie premiered at the Glacarium Theatre in Melbourne, where the Sydney Morning Herald said it did "big business".
+Then it played the Palace in Sydney.

 It followed the release of Lincoln's earlier film The Mystery of the Hansom Cab.

 Reviews were generally strong.
 The critic from the Sydney Morning Herald called it:

 A thrilling story without words that is complete in itself without the words and that makes the drama more realistic than ever it could be on a stage without the aid of the pictures.
 The play has been carefully selected for this method of portrayal because it teems with exciting episodes and thrilling incidents in the life of the hard-living westerners.
 One part in particular that could never be seen on a stage without the camera is the splendid exhibition of horsemanship shown by a team of rough riders who were specifically employed for the purpose... almost every foot of it [the film] is bristling with exciting incidents.